Lazy-Solutions/AdvancedSceneManager/workarounds.md

 If you also have the upm version of Coroutine Utility installed, Unity will report ambiguous call errors.

 **Fix:** Remove the Coroutine Utility package from Package Manager so ASM will compile correctly.

+## ScriptableSingleton Errors During Build

+You may occasionally see errors related to Unity’s `ScriptableSingleton` system when building your project.
+These typically appear in the Console during the build process and can look concerning at first glance.

+In most cases, these errors are **harmless and can be safely ignored**.
+Unity may log these messages due to internal lifecycle quirks, especially when editor tools interact with serialized data, domain reloads, or build-time asset preparation.
+Even if errors are shown, the build itself often completes successfully and the resulting player works as expected.

+### What you should do

+- If the build **completes successfully**, you can safely ignore these errors.
+- If the build **fails or stops**, and the errors mention `ScriptableSingleton`, please report this to us along with the full error message.

+### Why this happens

+These errors are typically caused by how Unity handles initialization and serialization of `ScriptableSingleton` instances during editor and build operations.

+### Future improvements

+We are aware of these issues and plan to **rewrite the settings system in a future update**, which will remove reliance on `ScriptableSingleton` and eliminate these errors entirely.

+Until then, as long as your build completes, these messages can be considered safe to ignore.